maelfabien/Machine_Learning_Tutorials/README.md

 [NLP - I trained a Neural Network to speak like me](https://maelfabien.github.io/machinelearning/NLP_4/) : Having written over 100 articles, I trained a NN to write articles just like me.

 [DL - How do Neural Networks learn?](https://maelfabien.github.io/deeplearning/feed/) : Dive into feedforward process and back-propagation.

-[DL - Activation functions in DL](https://maelfabien.github.io/deeplearning/act/) : An overview of the different activation functions in Deep Learning, how to implement them in Python, their advantages and disadvantages.

-[ML - Machine Learning Explainability](https://maelfabien.github.io/machinelearning/Explainability/) : In this series, I will summarize the course "Machine Learning Explaibnability" from Kaggle Learn.
-The full course is available [here](https://www.kaggle.com/learn/machine-learning-explainability).
-We'll cover permutation importance, partial dependence plots and SHAP Values.

 <center><a href="https://maelfabien.github.io/year-archive/#">See More</a></center>